 After some manhunting for the ramen lady, we went to Aoba Park for the meeting with Sneak.
 The park dungeon was no big deal, though just like last time, a rumour gave us the ability to talk to the flowers.
 This time, they weren’t as fickle as before, but all operated as parts in a larger puzzle.
 Essentially, you had to use their clues, plus clues from earlier in the game (…which we hadn’t been writing down…) to work out the Wang Long system of “dragons by birth month,” plus their alleged compatibilities and incompatibilities with other dragons.
 I took notes, but there’s another important fact about the dungeon: you actually revisit it later, and when we accidentally ended it early, the puzzle had to be put on hold.

-Katsuya tried to threaten Sneak into revealing all he knew in a curiously suicidal fashion, threatening to arrest the second-stringers we had already unmasked.
+Katsuya tried to threaten Sneak into revealing all he knows with a curiously suicidal threat, saying he’ll try to arrest the second-stringers we had already unmasked.
 This would assuredly get us killed, if not in the initial charge of the Light Brigade, then certainly by the remaining conspiracy after the fact.
 Though given Katsuya’s righteous stubbornness, I’m not sure he realized it!
 Sneak silenced Katsuya by suggesting that Katsuya’s late father had done the same, which was intriguing, but he said nothing more.

 At this point, Sneak gave us photos of two other people he said were investigating the NWO, though he couldn’t give us their names.
 There was a man and a woman, and ironically I thought the woman looked familiar, even though it turns out that I shouldn’t rightly have been able to recognize her, and should have been able to recognize the man!
 Geeze, at this rate my suspicions about Sneak look real unlikely, since I apparently can’t recognize faces for shit!
 Sneak advised we meet up with them somehow.